 I have already written several blog posts about the healing powers of music.
-It’s interesting just how many times music is used for healing purposes; from relaxation to recovering from cancer.
+It’s interesting to note just how many times music is used for healing purposes; from relaxation to recovering from cancer.
 According to science, music can have a powerful effect on repairing brain damage.

 Melodic intonation therapy, or singing until you can talk, takes advantage of the fact that language functions are located in the left brain, but music lives over on the right side of the brain.
 When a stroke or brain damage occurs, damaging or stopping speech, the brain can be trained to move those functions to the other side by associating music with language.
 This essentially rewires a lifetime of growth.

-Listening to music (particularly classical music) has an additional effect, since pleasurable music releases dopamine that simply makes certain parts of your brain function better (particularly if they were damaged before).
+Listening to music, particularly classical music, has an additional effect, since pleasurable music releases dopamine that simply makes certain parts of your brain function better, particularly if they were damaged before.
 In a nutshell, music gives your brain a massage and fills it with happy chemicals.

 Arizona Congresswoman, Gabrielle Giffords’ story also highlights the potential of this fairly new field of medicine.
-Giffords was shot in the head last year by a deranged gunman near Tucson, Arizona.
+Giffords was shot in the head last year by a gunman near Tucson, Arizona.

 Among the devastating consequences of her brain injury from the gunshot wound, Giffords lost the ability to talk.
 But with help from music-based therapy, she has rediscovered her voice and, it seems, her spirit.